docchang/TicTacToe/README.md

 1. WIN - get 4 in a row and see will it display the correct game over sequence
 2. LOSE - let the AI win and see will it display the correct game over sequence
 3. DRAW - play until there is no more moves see will it display the correct game over sequence
+4. AI sharpness - try to win and see if it will block you
+5.